gaehlerm/SoftwareEngineering/README.md

 ### Done

 Changing the schedule helps a lot and is frequently the only option.
 As it was already the case in waterfall times.
 On the other hand, there are also plenty of projects where the scope of work is tuned in order to get the work done.
 It is quite amazing how often the core requirements of a project were overestimated.
+There are projects where some of the first requirements were in the end not implemented because it turned out that these requirements were not really needed.

 ## Sprints

-In Agile, the whole project is split up into sprints of one- or two-weeks length, called sprints.
-This results in regular feedback how the project is progressing.
-It allows the project manager to extrapolate the current progress and make rough estimates on how long it will take up to the next mile stone.
-This biweekly progress can also be used as a monitoring tool how well the development team is doing.
+In Agile, the whole project is split up into pieces of one- or two-weeks, called sprints.
+During each sprint, there is a sprint planning, some time for implementing the features and a sprint presentation meeting in the end where the outcomet of the sprint is being discussed.
+This structure results in regular feedback how the project is progressing.
+It allows the project manager to extrapolate the current progress and make rough a estimate on how long it will take until the next mile stone.
+This (bi)weekly progress can also be used as a monitoring tool how well the development team is doing.

 The first meeting of a spring is the sprint planning.
 It takes the whole team to discuss the tickets and which ones to scope into the sprint.
-The sprint planning for a two-week sprint may take a whole afternoon.
+The sprint planning for a two-week sprint may take a half a day.

-Part of the meeting is the planning game, where the story points for each ticket are estimated.
+Part of the meeting is the planning game (see Work Planning), where the story points for each ticket are estimated.
 This is required to plan the scope of the next sprint.

 Next is the daily meeting.
-This one is not mandatory and it’s very short.
+This meeting is not mandatory and it’s very short.
 It is kind of replacing the coffee machine gossip.
 Everyone very briefly says what he’s doing at the moment and if there are any blockers.
 There are no discussions in this meeting.
 Discussions are held afterwards.

 Toward the end of the sprint, the software developers present their work done in the sprint presentation meeting.
-The idea of this meeting is for the stake holders to get an idea what the status of the software is.
+The idea of this meeting is for all the stake holders to get an idea what the status of the software is.
 And hopefully, the developers are proud to present their work done.

 The last meeting is the retro perspective.
 Here the team meets to discuss anything that could improve the productivity of the development.
 Issues why the ticket size was estimated wrongly, blockers that were not resolved for too long, unresolved MRs, etc.